Rhodes Food Tour – Best Local Food & Restaurants

 The Old Town (Medieval City)

-Rhodes Old Town is a UNESCO World Heritage site enclosed within enormous medieval walls, and navigating its labyrinthine cobblestone streets in search of food is one of the great pleasures this island offers.
-The challenge here is separating the genuinely excellent from the tourist-facing mediocre, and the key is simply to walk deeper into the maze.
-The closer you get to the Knights Street and Hippocrates Square, the more likely you are to find restaurants playing to the postcard crowd.
-But venture into the
+Rhodes Old Town is a UNESCO World Heritage site enclosed within enormous medieval walls, and wandering its cobblestone streets looking for a good meal is one of the legitimate pleasures of being here.
+The problem is sorting the excellent from the tourist-facing mediocre, and the strategy is straightforward: walk deeper into the maze.
+The closer you stay to Knights Street and Hippocrates Square, the more likely you are to end up at somewhere optimized for people who won’t be back.
+But venture past that into the

 Book a Food Tour in Rhodes